Abelian 3d mirror symmetry on $\mathbb{RP}^2 \times \mathbb{S}^1$ with $N_f=1$: Localization calculus for new sectors

 Therefore, we can recycle the one-loop determinant for a single matter multiplet on $\Sp^2 \times \Sp^1$ with covariant derivative $\mathcal{D} = dx^\mu \nabla_\mu - i \ch B A_{\text{mon}} - i \frac{\ch \theta}{2 \pi} d \compd$ \cite{Imamura:2011su}

 Naively, the expected one-loop determinant for the matter in \eqref{dtos} with \eqref{cov} is

+The first exponential factor might arise from the BF coupling between the background gauge fields for two U$(1)$ global symmetries.
 It is almost correct but not perfect one.
 We should be careful about the regularization of the prefactor called the Casimir energy.
 In \cite{Imamura:2011su}, for example, the Casimir energy is derived after a certain derivative operation with respect to $z=e^{i\theta}$.
 In our situation, however, we cannot do that because $e^{i \theta{_2}{_\pm}} = (-1)^\pm$ and it is not a continuous variable.
 We propose that the precise regularization is just dropping the $e^{-i \ch_2 \theta{_2}{_\pm}}$ factor from the Casimir part.
 In fact, the only problematic case is for $\ch_2 \theta{_2} = \pi$ mod $2 \pi$, and, in this case, the resultant one-loop determinant can be expressed by

 Therefore, our result seems to be correct.
 In addition, we confirm validity of our regularization through the agreements of expected identities expected from 3d mirror symmetry in the main context.

 \paragraph{Classical BF contribution} We derive here the formula \eqref{BFvalue}.
 What we consider here is the value for \eqref{BFt} around the loci in \eqref{PBG} and \eqref{CPBG}, and it becomes